suomela/mf2d/README.md

 ### As a subroutine

-You will only need filter.cc, filter.h, and param.h.
+You will only need filter.cc and filter.h.

 See filter.h for the interface, and mf2d-unittest.cc for simple examples.